nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 }
 ```

-{% include important.html content="A status response `200` **OK** implies that the state of any resources affected by the appointment cancellation (i.e. the associated `Slot`) subsequently reflects the cancellation (for example, `Appointment.status`, `Slot.status` are updated inline with any internal integrity constraints)." %}
+{% include important.html content="A status response `200` **OK** implies that the state of any resources affected by the appointment cancellation (for example, the associated `Slot`) subsequently reflects the cancellation (for example, `Appointment.status`, `Slot.status` are updated in line with any internal integrity constraints)." %}

 ## Examples ##